 The roof is sort of a “cherry on top” it can add a little bit of comfort, but a roof on its own can’t really shelter us.
 We’d have to stand there holding it up, and that would be exhausting.
 So we see that it has importance, but it also needs the other pieces.

 So what does the roof translate to?
-It’s love languages.
-If we can give love in a way that is more in the language that our partner speaks then this is a useful tool to have so we can give and receive a bit of comfort.
+It’s the things that you need.
+If we can identify our needs, meet our own needs mostly, ask specifically for what we need, be able to receive, and give love in a way that is more in the language that our partner speaks then this is a useful tool to have so we can feel a bit of comfort.

 #3 The Walls